 The following section focuses on data elements where information is required for nonconfined fires (i.e., Incident Types 111 and 120 to 123); however, the data entries for these elements may contain valid unknown values.
-Tables 10 and 11 show the percentages of unknown data values for NFIRS data elements that are required for only nonconfined residential and nonresidential building fires (i.e., the percentages do not reflect confined fires), with the exception of "fire cause."
-Although the USFA's fire cause, as previously discussed, is not a collected NFIRS data element per se, but rather assigned based on an algorithm using cause-related data elements from the NFIRS, it is included in these tables for ease of presentation.
+Tables 10 and 11 show the percentages of unknown data values for NFIRS data elements that are required for only nonconfined residential and nonresidential building fires (i.e., the percentages do not reflect confined fires), respectively, with the exception of "fire cause."
+Although the USFA's fire cause, as previously discussed, is not a collected NFIRS data element, but rather assigned based on an algorithm using several cause-related data elements from the NFIRS, it is included in these tables for ease of presentation.
 It is important to note that percentages of unknown data values for "fire cause," unlike the rest of the required data elements for nonconfined fires presented in the tables, reflect both confined and nonconfined fires.
-For 2015 to 2017, the percentages of unknown values for each data element in Tables 10 and 11 are relatively consistent from one year to the next, with the exception of the presence of detectors and presence of AES fields which reflect larger increases in unknown values from 2015 to 2016.
+For 2017 to 2019, the percentages of unknown values for each data element in Tables 10 and 11 are relatively consistent from one year to the next, except for the area of fire origin and factors contributing to ignition data elements which reflect larger increases in unknown values from 2017 to 2019.

 Table 10.
-Percent of unknown values by specific data element for residential building fires reported to the NFIRS (2015-2017)
+Percent of unknown values by specific data element for residential building fires reported to the NFIRS (2017-2019)